NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 - Use [ISO 3166-2](https://www.iso.org/obp/ui/en/#iso:std:iso:3166:-1:ed-4:v1:en) for specifying countries.
 Country codes should be placed in parentheses after the country name (e.g., Norway (NO)).

-- It is recommended to use official place name services or registries for specifying Norwegian place names.
+It is recommended to use official place name services or registries for specifying Norwegian place names.
 One example is the  [Central Place Name Register (SSR)](https://www.kartverket.no/api-og-data/stedsnavndata) provided by the Norwegian Mapping Authority (Kartverket).
-The source registry must be specified.
+The source registry MUST be specified.

-- When using authority registries to specify spatial information, the full form of the place name should also be included.
+When using authority registries to specify spatial information, the full form of the place name should also be included.
 If no registry is used, the location should preferably be written in the following format: country; region/county; municipality; place; street.

-- Coordinates may be provided using latitude and longitude.
-The format should be as follows: `latitude`=61.85401 `longitude`=9.80856.
+Coordinates may be provided using latitude and longitude.
+The format should be as follows:
+`latitude`=61.85401 `longitude`=9.80856.

-- Examples of `type` might include place of publication, recording location, setting, place of printing, place of birth, etc. The use of the type attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.
+Examples of `type` might include `place of publication`, `recording location`, `setting`, `place of printing`, `place of birth`, etc.
+The use of the type attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

-- Explanation of *authority* information:<br>
+Explanation of *authority* information:
-**Source:** The name of the authority file from which the value is taken, provided as a plain text string.<br>
+- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
-**Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.<br>
+- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-**URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.<br>
+- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Examples:**
 ```json